Loxsete/Ascart-linux/README.md

 # PINGVIN-320KG

 A tiny Linux-based system for messing around with minimal setups.
-It's got a custom `rootfs`, BusyBox for basic tools, my own `mpkg` package manager, and some networking chops.
+It's got a custom `rootfs`, BusyBox for basic tools, my own `ascart` package manager, and some networking chops.
 Perfect for lightweight or embedded stuff.

 ## What's Inside